 After you submit your application on www.lsac.org, please send an email to Brandi Saunders, Law Admissions Data Management Specialist, at email@example.com stating you have applied through the UGA Scholars process.

 Admission is not guaranteed based on meeting the required credentials alone.
 Each application receives a holistic review.
-The Office of Admissions will release decisions on UGA Scholars applications on a rolling basis.
+The Office of Admissions will release decisions on UGA Scholars applications after the October 1st deadline.
 The deposit deadline for UGA Scholars admitted students is January 31, 2020.